AnthonyChristidis/R-Finance-2019---Presentation/README.md

 Tutorial on standard errors for risk and performance estimators.

 ## Packages Download
+To download an R package from a Github repository, you will need to have the following package installed in R:

+* ```install.packages("devtools", dependencies = TRUE)```

 To test the software presented during the seminar, you will need to download the following packages available from my Github account: